lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 | 10 step H00 | 28 | F#2+60 | 10 step H00 | C#2+90 |
 | 11 step H00 | 30 | E_2+B0 | 11 step H00 | C_2+10 |

+*Error margin 7%/$10 note off*

 (Pitch for TEMPO 448 is same as 896 one but octave lower)

-*Error margin 7%/$10 note off*

 Notice how 2,4,8step H0 share same note, but are lowered by an octave, as modulation is exactly /2 each time!<br>
 Some steps will sound more detuned than others, so make sure to tune your tempo accordingly<br>
-Note :*Modulations like H2 will sound particulary distorted and off tune*
+Note :*Modulations including half steps may sound particulary distorted and off tune*

 For precise frequency of every step check out AM calculators available in this repository made by Lisa and Pator, props for their hard work!